Kous92/SuperNews-V2-iOS-UIKit/English/README.md

 For this personal project which is **SuperNews**, everything starts in **2020**.

 I was doing my end-of-study internship with Capgemini, in Paris, more precisely in Issy-les-Moulineaux.
-My goal there was to be able to practice into the native iOS development, ua job and a technology I've enjoyed immensely, being also a long-time Apple ecosystem enthusiast.
+My goal there was to be able to practice into the native iOS development, a job and a technology I've enjoyed immensely, being also a long-time Apple ecosystem enthusiast.

 Internally, within the Paris DCX (Digital Customer eXperience) Mobile Factory Business Unit, during with iOS upskilling, one of the internal iOS leads suggested a technical exercise (as a technical test).
 And the technical test was the following:
 - Develop an app that uses the **NewsAPI** REST API to display the articles in a `TableView`.
 On tap on an article, the article is displayed (`push` transition) in a new screen.
 This new screen displays the article details.